EU ministers agree on new Libya naval mission | DW | 17.02.2020

 Monitoring the cease-fire

-"A cease-fire requires someone to take care of it," the EU's top diplomat, Josep Borrell, said last month.
+"A cease-fire requires someone to take care of it," Borrell, said last month.

 You cannot say, 'this is a cease-fire' and forget about it ...
 Someone has to monitor it, to manage it."